Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

 \begin{assumption} (i) The break magnitudes are bounded to satisfy \\ $m_{\theta} = \min_{1 \leq j \leq m_0 + 1} \Vert \boldsymbol{\theta}^0_{t^0_{j-1}} \Vert \geq \nu > 0$ and $M_{\theta} = \max_{1 \leq j \leq m_0 + 1} \Vert \boldsymbol{\theta}^0_{t^0_{j-1}} \Vert \leq \mathcal{V} < \infty$. \\ (ii) $\min_{1 \leq j \leq m_0+1} \vert t^0_j - t^0_{j-1} \vert / T \gamma_T \to \infty$ for some $\gamma_T \to 0$ and $\gamma_T/\lambda_T \to \infty$ as $T \to \infty$. \end{assumption}

-The first inequality of Assumption \ref{as:5}(i) is a necessary condition to ensure that a structural break occurs at $t_j^0$ and the second part excludes the possibility of infinitely large parameter changes.\footnote{Our definitions in Assumption \ref{as:5}(i) include the baseline coefficients which can, in principle, be relaxed but simplifies the technical analysis.} Assumption \ref{as:5}(ii) requires that the length of the regimes between breaks increases with the sample size albeit slower than $T$.
+The first inequality of Assumption \ref{as:5}(i) is a necessary condition to ensure that a structural break occurs at $t_j^0$ and the second part excludes the possibility of infinitely large parameter changes.\footnote{Our definitions in Assumption \ref{as:5}(i) include the baseline coefficients which can, in principle, be relaxed but simplifies the technical analysis.} We do not consider breaks with local-to-zero behaviour in this setting (see \cite{BaiLumsdaineStock1998} for assumptions used in this context).
+This assumption is not believed to be restrictive for the intended empirical applications.
+In the case of a full specification with integrated regressors, applied researchers aim to estimate structural long-run relationships that are often needed for their follow-up analysis, e.g., in a cointegrated VAR as in \cite{Hansen2003}.
+Essentially, they need optimal in-sample forecasts in terms of mean squared error of the cointegrating regressions under structural instability to consistently estimate deviations from the long-run equilibrium. \cite{BootPick2019} show that in-sample forecasts are largely unaffected by local-to-zero breaks.
+Assumption \ref{as:5}(ii) requires that the length of the regimes between breaks increases with the sample size albeit slower than $T$.
 If $\gamma_T$ is chosen with a slow enough rate, which depends on the tuning parameter sequence $\lambda_T$, it allows us to consistently detect and estimate the true break fractions.

-The first result for the first step estimator shows that it is consistent in terms of prediction error.
+The first result for the first step estimator shows that it is consistent in terms of prediction error if the tuning parameter $\lambda_T$ grows at the right rate.

 \begin{theorem} Under Assumption \ref{as:1} and Assumption \ref{as:5}, if $\lambda_T = 2 d c_0 (\log T / T)^{1/4}$ for some $c_0 > 0$, then there exists some $C > 0$ such that with probability greater than $1 - \frac{C}{c_0^4 \log T}$,